 4. Time-Oriented Listening Style

 In the time-oriented listening style, listeners pay attention to the time of the speech delivered by the speaker.
 This type of listener does not like to spend time on anything.
-They want to utilize their time properly for well-being.
+They want to utilize their time properly for their well-being.

 People demonstrate as time-oriented listeners when they let others know how much time they have to listen or tell others how long they have to meet.
 These types of listeners always prefer concise information.